Postgraduate taught courses

-See our page for Prospective PGR Students for details of our MA by Research.
+See the link on the left for Prospective PGR Students for details of our MA by Research.

 For details of costs including the alumni discount for Royal Holloway students, please see the College fees and funding page.

 There are, in addition:

 - Six £1000 department MA bursaries, one attached to each of the MA courses below with the exception of the MA in Creative Writing which has the following three bursaries (all applicants who apply before 1 May are considered for these awards).